-1.1 “Affiliate” means any corporation or other business entity controlled by, controlling, or under common control with, a Party, and for this purpose, “control” means direct or indirect beneficial ownership of more than fifty percent (50%) of the voting interest in such corporation or other business entity or having otherwise the power to govern the financial and the operation policies or to appoint the management of an organization.
+1.1 “Affiliate” means any corporation or other business entity controlled by, controlling, or under common control with, a Party.
+For this purpose, “Control” means direct or indirect beneficial ownership of more than fifty percent (50%) of the voting interest in such corporation or other business entity, or otherwise having the power to govern the financial and the operation policies or to appoint the management of an organization.

 1.2 “Applicable Laws” shall mean any country, federal, state, provincial, commonwealth, cantonal or local government law, statute, rule, requirement, code, regulation, permit, ordinance, authorization or similar such governmental requirement and interpretation and guidance documents of the same by a governmental authority as applicable to Service Provider.

 1.3 “Audit for Cause” shall refer to any audit resulting from the following: (I) suspected or actual serious persistent non-compliance with the Order, Service Provider’s policies and procedures, or any other guidance, (II) suspected or actual failure to perform any of the Services set forth in the Order, and (III) suspected or actual fabrication, falsification, plagiarism, deception, or other practices that materially deviate from those that are commonly accepted within the scientific community for conducting or reporting research, with the exception of honest error.

 1.4 "Change Order" shall mean any change to an Order with respect to the Statement of Work, Term, Deliverables, Fees, Service Provider, or any other requirement.